kent-map/kent/theatre/canterbury-theatre.md

 <param ve-entity eid="Q618045" aliases="Margate">

 Canterbury has a long history of theatrical entertainment dating back to the Roman times.
-Between AD 80–90, a theatre was built in the St. Margaret’s Street area where spectators could sit on a gravel bank to enjoy the performances (weather permitting).[^ref1] In the 3rd century, a ‘D’ shaped, Flavian style (AD 201-300) theatre with a wet weather awning was built in the same location, which could seat around 3,000 - possibly the largest in the country.[^ref3]
+Between AD 80–90, a theatre was built in the St. Margaret’s Street area where spectators could sit on a gravel bank to enjoy the performances (weather permitting).[^ref1] In the 3rd century, a ‘D’ shaped, Flavian style (AD 201-300) theatre with a wet weather awning was built in the same location, which could seat around 3,000 - possibly the largest in the country.[^ref2]
 <br><br>
 By Anglo Saxon times, the amphitheatre along with many of the other city's buildings lay abandoned.
 <br><br>
-In the 7th century, Theodore of Tarsus, who was Archbishop of Canterbury from 667-690, banned dressing up as stags or other beasts which was customary during the midwinter celebrations, seeing these public displays as peverse and 'devilish'.[^ref4]
+In the 7th century, Theodore of Tarsus, who was Archbishop of Canterbury from 667-690, banned dressing up as stags or other beasts which was customary during the midwinter celebrations, seeing these public displays as peverse and 'devilish'.[^ref3]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/a/a0/Sculpture_next_to_the_Marlowe_Theatre%2C_Canterbury_-_geograph.org.uk_-_5056632.jpg" label="Sculpture next to the Marlowe Theatre" attribution="pam fray, via Wikimedia Commons" license="CC BY-SA 2.0">

 By the sixteenth century, the good folk of Kent revelled in pageantry.
 A church warden from the parish of St Dunstan’s noted:
 <br><br>
-“Canterbury has its own pageant of St. Thomas, with one hundred billmen and bowmen preceding a pageant wagon.
-On it, stood the figures of St Thomas, with a mechanical moving head and a hidden bag of blood, four boy knights, with splendidly gilded armour.”
+'Canterbury has its own pageant of St. Thomas, with one hundred billmen and bowmen preceding a pageant wagon.
+On it, stood the figures of St Thomas, with a mechanical moving head and a hidden bag of blood, four boy knights, with splendidly gilded armour.'[^ref4]
 <br><br>
-In the 1530s, John ‘Bileous' Bale famed for anti-Catholic vitriole, wrote 'King John' which it is argued is the earliest historical drama in English.[^ref] (Brown, Hutchinson and Irwin _Written City_) It was probably performed at St Stephens in 1538.
-In May 1560, it was rumoured that Bale was staging a satirical play about the city's friars with schoolboys from the local grammar school.[^ref:  ]
+In the 1530s, John ‘Bileous' Bale famed for anti-Catholic vitriole, wrote 'King John' which it is argued is the earliest historical drama in English.[^ref5] It was probably performed at St Stephens in 1538.
+In May 1560, it was rumoured that Bale was staging a satirical play about the city's friars with schoolboys from the local grammar school.[^ref6]
 <param ve-image url="https://stor.artstor.org/stor/0305cedf-03b9-479f-a356-e042ab8c57f3" label="Canterbury Pageant" attribution="Michelle Crowther">

 Christopher Marlowe, spy and playwright, was born at 57, St George's Street in 1564 and attended the King's school from 1578 before moving to Cambridge and later London.
 In 1592, he visited Canterbury to see his play 'The Jew of Malta' performed at the Guildhall.
 Whilst staying in the city, Marlowe got into a fight with a tailor, William Corkine, at the Cheker of Hope Inn.
 The inn which also served as a theatre venue, had a galleried courtyard and could accommodate up to 100 pilgrims.
 It is mentioned in the fifeenth century ‘Tale of Beryn’ a Middle English addition to [Chaucer](/medieval/14c-chaucer)'s Canterbury Tales.
 Corkine claimed that Marlowe had attacked him 'with staff and dagger' but Marlowe claimed that Corkine was the aggressor.
-In the end they seem to patch things up, as the case was dropped.
+In the end they seem to patch things up, as the case was dropped.[^ref6]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/c/c1/Plaque_commemorating_the_baptism_of_Christopher_Marlowe_in_1564.jpg" label="Plaque commemoraing the baptism of Christopher Marlowe" attribution="BabelStone, via Wikimedia Commons" license="CC BY-SA 3.0">

 [John Lyly](/16c/16c-lyly-biography/), novelist and playwright,  whose father owned the 'Splayed Eagle' near Canterbury Cathedral, may have been born in the city c.1553.
 He ran the first theatre in Blackfriars, London and was known for his euphuistic style, which was emulated by another Canterbury playwright, Stephen Gosson (1554-1624).
 <br><br>
 Gosson was christened in St.George’s parish and educated at the King's School, where Lyly may also have attended.
 None of Gosson's plays survive, but he later became vehemently opposed to the theatre, writing ‘The School Of Abuse, Conteining a pleasant invective against Poets, Pipers, Plaiers, Jesters and such like Caterpillars of a Commonwealth’ in 1579 which he addressed to courtier and poet, "Master Philip Sidney, Esq".
-In it he argued that the theatre ‘fostered social evils’ and that 'every Wanton and his paramour, every man and his Mistresse, every John and his Joan, every knave and his queane' were corrupted there.[^ref: p 25 - https://ia801600.us.archive.org/33/items/schooleofabuseau00goss/schooleofabuseau00goss.pdf]
+In it he argued that the theatre ‘fostered social evils’ and that 'every Wanton and his paramour, every man and his Mistresse, every John and his Joan, every knave and his queane' were corrupted there.[^ref7]
 <param ve-image url="https://stor.artstor.org/stor/c7538ee6-6e4e-4321-a748-578148758e2a" label="The Mint Yard, The King's School, Canterbury" attribution="By kind permission of King's School, Canterbury">

 Strolling players, who did not enjoy the patronage of nobility (or a King's school education), toured fairs performing acrobatics, songs and juggling.
 They were classed as ‘vagabonds’ and subject to the laws of each town.The Burghmote book in 1595 notes: